hargoniX/bachelor/thesis/thesis.typ

 }
 ```]
 But mutability can be opted in to by using `let mut`.
 The idea behind immutable by
-default is to limit the amount of moving pieces in a software to a minimum.
+default is to limit the number of moving pieces in a program to a minimum.
 This
-allows programmers to argue easier about their code as there are less moving pieces.
+allows programmers to argue more easily about their code as there are fewer moving pieces.
 On top of that, it plays an important role in Rust's approach to memory safety.

 The most notable feature of Rust that distinguishes it from other widely used